-Deployment Configurations
+Deployment configurations

-There are two types of deployment topologies defined by how the branch offices access the Internet.
-In direct branch Internet deployment mode, branch offices access the Internet directly without passing through a data center.
-In back-hauled Internet deployment mode, branch offices connect to the Internet over an internal WAN or VPN connection to a centralized data center that controls all Internet access.
+There are two types of deployment configurations defined by how the branch offices access the internet.
+In direct branch internet deployment mode, branch offices access the internet directly without passing through a data center.
+In back-hauled internet deployment configurations, branch offices connect to the internet over an internal WAN or VPN connection to a centralized data center that controls all internet access.